The Music Publisher.

 I know it's a hard thing to do, when you get an offer not to sign immediately.That's the horrifying truth for many songwriters and artist who get their first contract.
 Not to sign but to read it carefully and ask for legal advice.

-Never sign a contract with a percentage below 50%.
-After all, it's all about a lot of money, isn't it?
+Never sign a contract with a percentage lower than 50%.
+After all, it's all about the money, isn't it?